Intrinsic alignment of disks and ellipticals across hydrodynamical simulations: Results

 While the morphological definitions have little effect on the correlation between disk shapes and elliptical positions in the 2-halo regime in TNG300 (top left panel), within the halos ($r<2\mathrm{Mpc}/h$), the correlations are distinct.
 The correlations defined by $|v/\sigma|$ and $\kappa_{\mathrm{rot}}$ agree well, but they are distinct from the $r-i$ correlation.
 As the alignment amplitude of blue around red galaxies is $\sim2.5$ times as large (at $r\approx0.7\mathrm{Mpc}/h$) as that of low around high mass galaxies, which agrees well with the kinematic variables, the offset of the $r-i$ correlation cannot be fully explained by the underlying stellar mass distributions.
 Galaxies selected by colour show a different alignment behaviour than those selected by their dynamics or their mass in TNG300.
 While both types of signals (disks and ellipticals around galaxies and disks around ellipticals) show signs of influence by sub-grid physics, the divergence of the disks around elliptical alignment when selected by colour provides complementary insights into the mechanisms behind IA.

 Figure \ref{fig:DxE s1} displays the quadrupoles of disks around ellipticals as presented in Figure \ref{fig:DxE s0} at $z=1$.
 All colours are the same as previous figures, and again we use the simple inertia tensor to measure the galaxy shapes.
 Note that the mass cuts used in the selection of galaxies remain constant with redshift and therefore, Figure \ref{fig:DxE s1} represents the alignments of a different population of galaxies compared to Figure \ref{fig:DxE s0}.
-While the measurements of $r^2\tilde{\xi}_{g+,2}$ in EAGLE are flat again at $z=1$, TNG300 has a scale dependence that decreases with $r$ in the 1-halo regime and increases with $r$ in the 2-halo regime.
+While the measurements of $r^2\tilde{\xi}_{g+,2}$ in EAGLE do not show a strong scale dependence at $z=1$, similar to $z=0$, TNG300 has a scale dependence that decreases with $r$ in the 1-halo regime and increases with $r$ in the 2-halo regime.
 Like TNG300, Horizon-AGN has a diminished amplitude at $z=1$, which results in flat $r^2\tilde{\xi}_{g+,2}$ measurements, consistent with null at most scales.

-Comparing the top let panels (TNG300) of Figures \ref{fig:DxE s1} and \ref{fig:DxE s0}, reveals a reduced offset of the $r-i$ (orange) disks around ellipticals correlation to the $M_\star$ correlation (green) at $r\approx0.7\mathrm{Mpc}/h$, from $\sim2.5$ at $z=0$ to $\sim1.7$ at $z=1$.
+Comparing the top left panels (TNG300) of Figures \ref{fig:DxE s1} and \ref{fig:DxE s0}, reveals a reduced offset of the $r-i$ (orange) disks around ellipticals correlation to the $M_\star$ correlation (green) at $r\approx0.7\mathrm{Mpc}/h$, from $\sim2.5$ at $z=0$ to $\sim1.7$ at $z=1$.

 In Horizon-AGN, the $|v/\sigma|$ disks around ellipticals correlation (light blue) starts to reveal a negative at large scales, $r\gtrsim5\mathrm{Mpc}/h$.
-To fully uncover for which types of measurements the correlation is below zero in Horizon-AGN, we explore both disk around ellipticals and disks around galaxies correlations for simple and reduced shapes at $z=0$ and $z=1$ in the following section.
+To fully uncover for which types of measurements the correlation is below zero in Horizon-AGN, we explore both disk around ellipticals and disks around all galaxies correlations for simple and reduced shapes at $z=0$ and $z=1$ in the following section.